sarahbaker/www.bakertunes.com/pages/soulsongs/index.md

     list:
       - Themes drawn from our one-to-one consultation
       - My time, dedicated to finding the musical expression that perfectly fits your life moment
-      - A digital performance of your piece, polished and rehearsed to embody the nuance and depth of your music
+      - An mp3 digital performance of your piece, polished and rehearsed to embody the nuance and depth of your music
+      - A video of your music with the score as visuals
-      - A printed or hand-written score, in a presentation binding or frame
+      - A printed or hand-written score, in a presentation binding
-  suffix: Prices for music videos on application
+  suffix: Prices for music videos with photos or images other than the score on application
 testimominals_label: "What people have said about their Soul Song:"
 testimonials:
   -